apache/incubator-devlake-website/versioned_docs/version-v0.19/GettingStarted/HelmSetup.md

 **Note:**

-**Back up your Grafana dashboards** before upgrade if you have modified/customized any dashboards.
+**Back up your Grafana dashboards** before upgrading if you have modified/customized any dashboards.
 You can re-import these dashboards to Grafana after the upgrade.

 **If you're upgrading from DevLake v0.17.x or earlier versions to v0.18.x or later versions:**